kwonus/Quelle/Quelle-AVX.md

 ***result:*** none

+However, if the user desires the current settings to be used instead, just include ***::current*** suffix after the macro.

 $in_beginning::current [1] < genesis:1:1

 ***result:*** Gen 1:1 In the beginning, God created ...

-It should be noted that when a macro is paired with any other search clauses, it implicitly adds the settings::default suffix, otherwise, to make it easy to know which settings are applied to the statement.
+It should be noted that when a macro is paired with any other search clauses, it implicitly adds the settings::current suffix to all macros.
 Incidentally, the @expand command for history and macros reveals which settings are bundled in the history or macro.

+##### Executing a macro remembers all settings, but always without side-effects:

+A macro definition captures all settings.
+We have already discussed macro-determinism (saving settings utilized for execution is needed to provide macro determinism).
+However, an setting with an equals sign (e.g. span=7) is treated as if it were (span::7).
+In other words, executing a macro never persists changes into your environment, unless you explicitly request such behavior with the @absorb command.

 ##### Additional explicit macro commands: